 Is this the same thing as Diversity Affairs?

-No, the Office for Diversity and Inclusion formerly operated as Diversity Affairs under the leadership of Dr. Charles F. Robinson, who is now the Vice Chancellor for Student Affairs.
+No, the Division of Diversity, Equity and Inclusion formerly operated as Diversity Affairs under the leadership of Dr. Charles F. Robinson, who is now the Vice Chancellor for Student Affairs.
 Many of the diversity programs and initiatives that operated under the now defunct Diversity Affairs were student-based and led — those programs and initiatives (such as the Center for Multicultural and Diversity Education) still exist and operate under the Division of Student Affairs umbrella.

-The Office for Diversity and Inclusion now oversees diversity and inclusion programs, initiatives and policies that speak for the university in general, which would include student, faculty, staff and regional stakeholder interests.
+The Division of Diversity, Equity and Inclusion now oversees diversity and inclusion programs, initiatives and policies that speak for the university in general, which would include student, faculty, staff and regional stakeholder interests.

 Does this office oversee the Multicultural Center?

 While we support and work with the Center for Multicultural and Diversity Education, this special campus resource is housed under the Division of Student Affairs.

 Does this office oversee the Diversity Impact program?

 Diversity Impact, one of the largest annual recruiting events on our campus for prospective students, is a combined effort by the Office of Admissions, University Housing and the Multicultural Center.
 Reach out to the Office of Admissions for more information.

 How does the University of Arkansas define diversity?

 Diversity refers to all the ways in which people differ, including primary characteristics, such as age, race, gender, ethnicity, mental and physical abilities, and sexual orientation; and secondary characteristics such as education, income, religion and spiritual traditions, work experience, language sills, geographic location, and family status.
 Put simply, diversity refers to all the characteristics that make individuals different from each other, and in its most basic form, refers to heterogeneity.